Alpaca131/icalToGtasks/README.md

 # Purpose
 to import canvas assignments to Google Task automatically.
 I believe this'll work on any univ using canvas LMS.

+# Requirements
+enable "Google Tasks" service from "serviceS" tab in GAS.